abh1navv/abh1navv.github.io/data/blog/factory-pattern.md

 As we can see, adding a new notification type is straightforward.
 We create a new class that implements the `Notification` interface, update the `NotificationFactory` to include the new type, and we're done.
 This demonstrates the flexibility and extensibility of the Factory Method pattern.

-## 6. Conclusion
+## Conclusion
 In this tutorial, we explored the Factory Method design pattern and its implementation in a Spring Boot application.
 We developed a notification service that uses the Factory Method pattern to create different types of notifications based on user preferences.
-By delegating the responsibility of object creation to subclasses, we achieved loose coupling, maintainability, and extensibility in our codebase.
 Furthermore, we demonstrated how to add a new notification type to the system with minimal changes.

+By delegating the responsibility of object creation to the factory class, we achieved loose coupling, maintainability, and extensibility in our codebase.

 This pattern is particularly useful when the type of object to create depends on runtime conditions or user input, enabling dynamic object creation and promoting code reusability.